How to Clean Baby Bottles

-- Either hand-wash or use a dishwasher to clean the brush you used to scrub the bottles.
+- Hand-wash or use a dishwasher to clean the brush you used to scrub the bottles.

 Cleaning often isn't enough, especially when the well-being of your child is at stake.
-Sanitizing is an important and essential step when it comes to items you use often.
-The heat of your dishwasher or the water you use to hand-wash your bottles does kill some bacteria, but sometimes heat can pull harmful chemicals out of the plastic of your bottle.
-With our HomeSoap, we can guarantee 99.9% kill rate of harmful germs and bacteria using no heat, just UV light.
-And we can do all this in 10 minutes!
+Disinfecting is an important and essential step when it comes to items you use often.
+The heat of your dishwasher or the water you use to hand-wash your bottles does kill some bacteria, but sometimes heat can pull harmful chemicals out of the plastic.
+With our HomeSoap, you can kill 99.9% of harmful germs* without heat, just the germicidal power of UV-C light.
+And you can do it in 10 minutes.

-You should clean and sanitize your baby bottles after every use.
+You should clean and disinfect your baby bottles after every use.
 A bottle will typically stay sterile for about 24 hours.

-Ideally, you want to avoid name-brand dish soaps like Dawn and use soft and gentle soaps, especially ones that are made specifically for babies.
+Ideally, you want to avoid name-brand dish soaps like Dawn and use soft and gentle soaps, especially ones made specifically for babies.
 Many dish soaps have potentially harmful ingredients in them.
-Here are some ingredients to look for and avoid:
+Here are some ingredients to avoid: